aarch64-laptops/build/README.md

 ### Using larger MicroSD cards

-Since this project uses pre-built MicroSD card images, the root partition is limited to around 4GB.
+Since this project uses pre-built MicroSD card images, the root partition is limited to around 8GB.
 If you have used a larger card and wish to expand the partition please search the internet for something along the lines of "reclaim SD card space".
 There are literally 100s of articles on how to do this, mostly pertaining to the Raspberry Pi.

+**Note:** We found that simply opening it up in `gparted` was the simplest option.